john-friedman/secsgml/readme.md

 secsgml also attempts to standardize the metadata between formats. e.g. 'CENTRAL INDEX KEY' will be mapped to 'cik'.
 You can see the standardization ruleset [here](secsgml/secsgml/header_standardization.py)

+Note: secsgml has been tested on the entire [SEC Corpus](https://github.com/john-friedman/SEC-Census).

 ## Installation
 ```
 pip install secsgml